 Filtering can create a false sense of safety.
 It’s the same when not-very-tech-savvy people install security software.
 They feel safe from malware threats but can relax and fall victim to phishing or other scams.

-While filters they are often set up with good intent, they can be used for broader censorship, even shutting down political opponents.
+While governments often set up filters with good intent, they can be used for censorship, even shutting down political opponents.

 On the positive side